viennewan/aws_CICD_pipeline/README.md

 When developers push commits to Git, as Jenkins is set to check new commits every two minutes, it will trigger building and push version package to s3.
 Jenkins will then trigger the deployment process in AWS CodeDeploy.
 It will show whether the deployment is successful or failed with error log.

-To trigger a build without any Git push, developer can browse url:
+To trigger a build manually, developer can browse url:

 <http://3.136.85.238:8080/job/CodeDeployApp/build?token=OPacGRVxBg>